HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ##Keyboard Layout

-As I understand the situation there are two keyboard layouts which have historically been used to type Navajo.
-The first was developed prior to Unicode utilized a customized font.
+There are several text input solutions which are used to create digital written texts in Navajo.
+Two different full size keyboard layouts, and two different layouts on mobile devices.
+The first of the two keyboard layouts discussed was developed prior to Unicode utilized a customized font.
 Keys were assigned on the basis of which characters in the font were replaced.
 We can see evidence of this historical artifact in the online work at: http://www.gomyson.com/traces.php

 ![Pre-Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)

 In this keyboard layout each of the vowel permutations is treated with a separate key.
 High toned n ⟨ ń ⟩, bared l ⟨ ɬ ⟩, and the glottal stop marker all receive their own keys as well.

 This keyboard focuses on matching keystrokes to typographical units.
 For instance one key is designated for each of the following ⟨ a, á, ą, ą́ ⟩.
 Long vowels still require double taps of the keys.
 This keyboard layout does not show semetry between phonemes and keystrokes, but does show semetry between keystrokes and typographical units.